 Big Bend Country Mysteries

-J. J. Rusz is the pen name of John J Ruszkiewicz, who was born in Cleveland, Ohio, earned a BA from St. Vincent College in 1972 and a PhD in English from The Ohio State University in 1977.
-The author of a wide range of college textbooks, including Everything's an Argument, How to Write Anything, and A Reader's Guide to College Writing, he is retired from the University of Texas at Austin, where he taught literature, rhetoric, and composition for 40 years.
-At UT-Austin, he worked to create a Department of Rhetoric and Writing, chaired the unit, served three terms on the Texas Union Board, was elected to the University Council/Faculty Senate, won a Hamilton Award for Everything’s An Argument, and a President’s Associates Distinguished Teaching award.
+J. J. Rusz is the pen name of John J Ruszkiewicz, creator of the Big Bend Country Mysteries.
+He was born in Cleveland, Ohio, earned a BA from St. Vincent College in 1972 and a PhD in English from The Ohio State University in 1977.
+The author of a wide range of college textbooks, including Everything's an Argument and How to Write Anything, he is now retired from the University of Texas at Austin, where he taught literature, rhetoric, and composition for 40 years.
+At UT-Austin, he worked to establish a Department of Rhetoric and Writing, chaired the unit, served three terms on the Texas Union Board, was elected to the University Council/Faculty Senate, won a Hamilton Award for Everything’s An Argument, and a President’s Associates Distinguished Teaching award.
 The Conference of College Teachers of English of Texas honored him with its Frances Hernandez Teacher-Scholar Award in 2012.

 What could go wrong on a spring break trek down the storied Window Trail at Big Bend National Park in Texas?
 For Assistant Professor Claire Harp, a terrifying incident at the canyon drop-off at the end... more